 No not really, apart from our stomachs generally suffering I think from the water and things like that.
 It was an interesting time when we got home.

 Any special words of advice for students, or even non-students out there who are currently in a band and trying to hit the big time?

 I think from our experience, ultimately what gets you places at the end of the day is the songs.
 Often when you take a lot of knock-backs as a band then you kind of remake yourselves, and what you don’t realise you’ve done is actually improved your song writing along the way.
 You can look how you want to look and know who you want to know, and that sort of stuff, but ultimately if you haven’t got good enough songs then people won’t want to own them and people aren’t going to play them on the radio.
 So you need to spend a lot of time getting that bit right and being good as a band.

-Who did you guys aspire to as an ‘up and coming’ band all those years ago?
+Who did Kaiser Chiefs aspire to as an ‘up and coming’ band all those years ago?

 I was into Nirvana and Rage Against The Machine and stuff like that, and I guess before that it was Guns ‘n’ Roses when I was about 11.
 I started learning the guitar and by then I guess I was about 15 or 16.
 I got into the whole Britpop thing like Blur, Shed Seven and Oasis and they were the bands at that age I thought were really cool.
 Then I discovered their influences and started listening to The Beatles, The Stones, The Kinks, Pink Floyd etc. So it’s a mixture of them all really, it’s always changing and we are always discovering new stuff.
 We just wanted to be a great British band when we started out; that’s what we wanted to be regarded as.

 Was there a particular turning point as a band where you all thought ‘Hey guys, I think this is it’ or did it just gradually feel like it was really happening?